 Computer basics - Having a good understanding of a computer, its components, and how it works is essential.

 Books - Make it a goal to read computer books that cover your interest or visit popular online bookstores such as Amazon, and browse through the top 100 books to get an understanding of what others are reading.

 Participate in forums - The Internet is full of online forums, where hundreds and thousands of other users participate with each other in answering questions or talking about what they love to do.
-Participating on one or more of these forums will not only allow you to test your understanding of a subject, but also learn from others.
+Participating on one or more of these forums will not only allow you to test your understanding of the subject, but also learn from others.
 A great example of an online computer help forum is the Computer help forums.

 Build a computer - If you want to learn more about the hardware aspects of a computer, there is nothing more educational than putting together your own computer.
 Not only will this help broaden your knowledge of computer hardware, but can help with diagnosing hardware problems, and teach you more about how computers work.

 Learning how software works by learning a programming language is an invaluable tool.
 Learning a language helps teach you how to create your own programs and tools, can help with debugging, give you a better understanding of why a program may not work, and can help with getting a program or script to do what you want it to do.
 A listing of many of the more popular programming languages is on our programming language definition.

 In addition to learning more about how to program, learning scripting languages such as Perl and PHP and even the basics of HTML web design, are a necessity for anyone who is wanting to know about setting up and tweaking websites.

 If you need more experience with programming, creating your own open source project or helping with another open project can be an invaluable learning experience.
 Creating your own website can also be another great learning experience in the details behind website design and setup.
 Especially if you setup your own web server to host the page.